View this in your browser

 More GRADflix Videos

-Twenty-eight students entered FGPA’s GRADflix contest that asked them to talk about their research in one minute or less.
+Twenty-eight students entered Graduate Studies’s GRADflix contest that asked them to talk about their research in one minute or less.
 So far, we have showcased 17 videos.
 Here are four more:

 Attention June Graduates